ronaldhoek/WakeOnLanPortalLite/README.md

 # WakeOnLanPortal LITE
-Webbased portal using WakeOnLan library
+Web-based portal using WakeOnLan library

 Based on the heavier version of WakeOnLanPortal, but without login pages and LDAP support: https://github.com/ronaldhoek/WakeOnLanPortal